loiccoyle/pylossmap/README.md

 This class will handle the fetching of BLM data and assigning the correct header information.

-If has 2 main methods of fetching data:
+It has 2 main methods of fetching data:

-* `from_datetime`: which takes 2 datetime objects or epoch/unix time numbers.
+* `from_datetime`: which takes 2 datetime objects or epoch/unix time `int`s/`float`s.
 * `from_fill`: which takes a fill number along with the requeted beam modes.

 It also has a helper method to fetch data surrounding triggers of the ADT blowup:

-* `iter_from_adt`: iteratively yield BLMData instances of data surronding the trigger of the ADT blowup within the requested time range.
+* `iter_from_adt`: iteratively yield BLMData instances of data surrounding the trigger of the ADT blowup within the requested time range.

-In order to facilitate the fetching of BLM background for data following an ADT trigger:
+A helper method to facilitate the fetching of BLM background for data following an ADT trigger:

-* `bg_from_ADT_trigger`: provided the datetime of the ADT trigger, it will figure out a time interval where no ADT blowup triggers occurred and fetch the background data.
+* `bg_from_ADT_trigger`: takes datetime of the ADT trigger, it will figure out a time interval where no ADT blowup triggers occurred and fetches the background data.

-The fetcher class returns the data in the shape of a a BLMData instance.
+The fetcher class returns the data in the shape of a BLMData instance.

 ## The BLMData class